XMarlinX/US_Prison_Demographics/README.md

 # US_Prison_Demographics
-Longitudinal studies of the changes in the demographics of US prison population from 1950 to 2017
+.This repository concerns changes in the demographics of the US prison population from 1950 to 2017.
+Some demographic categories are race, gender, age, educational level, socio-econoic level, citizenship status, and political affiliation.